Freedom of information: The Digital Divide

 Access to information faces great difficulties because of the global digital divide.
-A digital divide is an economic and social inequality with regard to access to, use of, or impact of information and communication technologies (ICT).
+A digital divide is an economic and social inequality concerning access to, use of, or impact of information and communication technologies (ICT).
 The divide within countries (such as the digital divide in the United States) may refer to inequalities between individuals, households, businesses, or geographic areas, usually at different socioeconomic levels or other demographic categories.
 The divide between differing countries or regions of the world is referred to as the global digital divide, examining this technological gap between developing and developed countries on an international scale.

 Racial divide

 Although many groups in society are affected by a lack of access to computers or the internet, communities of color are specifically observed to be negatively affected by the digital divide.
 This is evident when it comes to observing home-internet access among different races and ethnicities.
 81% of Whites and 83% of Asians have home internet access, compared to 70% of Hispanics, 68% of Blacks, 72% of American Indian/Alaska Natives, and 68% of Native Hawaiian/Pacific Islanders.
-Although income is a factor in home-internet access disparities, there are still racial and ethnic inequalities that are present among those within lower income groups.
-58% of low income Whites are reported to have home-internet access in comparison to 51% of Hispanics and 50% of Blacks.
+Although income is a factor in home-internet access disparities, there are still racial and ethnic inequalities that are present among those within lower-income groups.
+58% of low-income Whites are reported to have home-internet access in comparison to 51% of Hispanics and 50% of Blacks.
 This information is reported in a report titled "Digital Denied: The Impact of Systemic Racial Discrimination on Home-Internet Adoption" which was published by the DC-based public interest group Fress Press.
 The report concludes that structural barriers and discrimination that perpetuates bias against people of different races and ethnicities contribute to having an impact on the digital divide.
 The report also concludes that those who do not have internet access still have a high demand for it, and reduction in the price of home-internet access would allow for an increase in equitable participation and improve internet adoption by marginalized groups.